Payal-dh/ParkinsonsProgressionModel/README.md

 Data Cleaning - CSV join them together, Get rid of Nulls (Kevin)

 Data Exploration (Matplot Library) (Alisha)
-Are there any patients that are outliers?
+### Are there any patients that are outliers?
+Based on the matplotlib plot, we have identified six patients as outliers.
+It has been observed that the mean UDRS (Unified Parkinson's Disease Rating Scale) score for most patients falls within the range of 10 to 60.
+However, the outliers had UDRS scores in the range of 100 to 130.

 Statistical significance of the mean of protein abundance overtime?

 Feature Selection for Models (Kevin)